 This risk exposure example tells us that risk levels are expected to decline over a period of time, which might cause some investors to go ahead and jump in, but cause others to wait a few months until risks are lower.
 You can find data for financial events and specific industries, like the odds a startup will fail or commercial real estate will fall in value, by using financial publications or government sources, or by asking your broker for assistance.

 Risk Exposure Formula

 The formula for calculating risk exposure is the total loss if the risk occurs multiplied by the probability that the risk will actually happen.
-Suppose you plan to purchase $10,000 worth of investment grade corporate bonds.
-If the issuer defaults, your loss could amount to the entire $10,000.
-If the default risk is 2.09 percent, multiplying $10,000 by .0209 gives you a risk exposure of $209.
+In one risk exposure example, suppose you plan to purchase $10,000 worth of investment grade corporate bonds.
+Begin by considering what might happen if the issuer defaults.
+Your loss could amount to the entire $10,000 you initially invested.
+If the default risk is 2.09 percent at the time of investment, multiplying $10,000 by .0209 gives you a risk exposure of $209.

 Evaluating Risk Exposure

 Using risk exposure as an investment guide requires some judicious interpretation.
 For example, an investment with high risk and a low potential loss can yield the same exposure as a low-risk investment with the possibility of a large loss.
 Another issue to consider is the expected return on the investment.
 You'll need to make a judgment call as to whether or not the risk exposure is acceptable given the potential profit.